-Trump, GOP senators balk at legal team’s debut performance
+Trump fumes, GOP senators baffled by legal team’s debut

 Republican members of the Senate appeared equally baffled, especially at Castor, who spent much of his time buttering up senators with compliments, praising the case made by Democrats and going on tangents.

 GOP Sen. John Cornyn of Texas said Castor “just rambled on and on and on and didn’t really address the constitutional argument.
-He said that Trump attorney David Schoen, who spoke second, “got around to it” and “did an effective job.
+He said Trump attorney David Schoen, who spoke second, “got around to it” and “did an effective job.
 But I’ve seen a lot of lawyers and a lot of arguments and that was not one of the finest I’ve seen.”

 Before the criticism mounted, another Trump adviser described Castor’s presentation as part of a “very clear, deliberative strategy.”

-After the Democrats’ emotionally charged opening, Castor had set about “lowering the temperature” before “dropping the hammer on the unconstitutional nature of this impeachment witch hunt.”
+The adviser said that after the Democrats’ emotionally charged opening, Castor had set about “lowering the temperature” before “dropping the hammer on the unconstitutional nature of this impeachment witch hunt.”

 The hammer did not appear to hit its nail.

-Republican Sen. Bill Cassidy of Louisiana, who voted with Democrats on Tuesday to move forward with the trial, said that Trump’s team did a “terrible job” and was “disorganized,” “random” and “did everything they could but to talk about the question at hand.”
+Republican Sen. Bill Cassidy of Louisiana, who voted with Democrats on Tuesday to move forward with the trial, said Trump’s team did a “terrible job” and was “disorganized,” “random” and “did everything they could but to talk about the question at hand.”

 GOP Sen. Susan Collins of Maine, who also voted with Democrats, said she was “perplexed” by Castor, “who did not seem to make any arguments at all, which was an unusual approach to take.”

-Texas Sen. Ted Cruz, one of Trump’s staunchest allies, said he didn’t think the lawyers had done “the most effective job,” while South Carolina Sen. Lindsey Graham, another close ally to Trump. said he didn’t know where Castor was going with his arguments.
+Texas Sen. Ted Cruz, one of Trump’s staunchest allies, said he didn’t think the lawyers had done “the most effective job,” while South Carolina Sen. Lindsey Graham, another close ally to Trump, said he didn’t know where Castor was going with his arguments.

-Trump’s team did not respond to requests for comment on the day’s events or on whether they are planning any shakeups to the legal team.
+Trump’s team did not respond to requests for comment on the day’s events or questions about whether they are planning any shakeups to the legal team.

 Asked for a response to the GOP criticism as he was leaving the trial, Castor — who had said during the trial that the team had “changed what we were going to do” at the last minute because the House managers had done a good job — would say only that “we had a good day.”
 Schoen told reporters that he hadn’t spoken yet to the president, but would “have to do better next time.”